ahmadnader00/kaladentie/README.md

 This interface is intended for registered users (admin, patients, students) who wish to log in to their accounts.
 Users can enter their email and password to access their accounts.
-After entering Email and password, the user can press the IN SIGN button to log in as in Figure (6-4).
+After entering Email and password, the user can press the IN SIGN button to log in as in Figure.
 If the user is not registered, he can click on the link (Register? user a Not) to go to the registration page.

 ![Capture](https://github.com/user-attachments/assets/3a0eade0-49df-456e-a1db-64bd5ea8ad3e)